- The causes of the black screen After a crash, they can be physical, software or internal connections.

 Black spots (ink-like)

-These stains cannot be cleaned or fixed at home..
-Don't try to apply pressure or heat; it will only make things worse.
+These stains cannot be cleaned or fixed at home .
+Do not try to press on them or apply heat; it will only make the situation worse.

 White spots